 Motorcycle vs. Car Accidents

 The fact that car accidents occur more frequently than motorcycle accidents should not be a surprise considering that cars far outnumber motorcycles.
-However, when broken down by the rate of fatal crashes per 100,000 registered vehicles, it shows that 58% of motorcycles versus 9.4% of cars were involved in fatal collisions.

 Motorcycle vs. Truck Accidents

-The chart below shows how motorcycles compare to trucks and cars regarding the rate of involvement in fatal crashes.
+The chart below shows how motorcycles compare to trucks and cars regarding the involvement rate in fatal crashes.
 Less than 1% of trucks were involved in fatal crashes compared with 25% of motorcycles based on the rate per mile traveled.
 Trucks also did better based on the rate per 100,000 registered vehicles at 6.8% versus 58% motorcycles.

 Motorcycle Accident Injury Statistics

-The statistics presented so far highlight the dangers and risks confronting motorcyclists, particularly about fatalities.
+The statistics presented so far highlight the dangers and risks confronting motorcyclists, particularly fatalities.
 Whether taken from the perspective of vehicle miles traveled or the relative number of registered vehicles, motorcyclists have a much lower survival rate than occupants of other types of vehicles.

 Motorcyclists do not fare much better when you look at the data for injury rates.
 The likelihood of a rider suffering an injury in a crash is four times greater than a driver or passenger riding in a car or truck.